sir-kokabi/github-sorter/README.md

 ## Support

-Please star this repo if you find it useful, and consider donating for additional support.
+Please star this repo if you find it helpful, and donate if you'd like more support.

 - Bitcoin: **1LUbbaAGKFkaSXgDhD4AAc8i2kipW6Qh2R**
 - Ethereum: **0xaEC3571C6207B05A41Ab35b40a4B6DF04A072450**